Thesis Landing Page

 -

-Are you interested in preregistering your project, then add some planning time into that.
-However, it can also reduce your work later, as preregistrations force you to prepare yourself for your analysis.
+Are you interested in preregistering your project?
+Then make sure to add additional planning time to your timeline.
+At a later moment in time, however, this can also reduce your workload, as preregistrations force you to prepare yourself for your analysis.

 -